thatmlopsguy/thatmlopsguy.github.io/content/consulting.md

 Here are some things I can do for your company:

-- **Conducting technical interviews**: Hiring your first software developer presents both challenges and opportunities.
+- **Conducting Technical Interviews**: Hiring your first software developer presents both challenges and opportunities.
 It's crucial to make this hire effectively, especially if you lack the technical expertise to evaluate candidates yourself.
 I can assist with crafting job descriptions and conducting interviews to ensure your initial technical hire meets expectations and sets the stage for building a strong team.

-- **Continuous deployment**: Deploying new features or updating applications traditionally results in downtime and manual, error-prone processes.
+- **Continuous Deployment**: Deploying new features or updating applications traditionally results in downtime and manual, error-prone processes.
 Many programmers fear deployment due to its tedious nature and potential for human mistakes.
 I can help set up automated deployment pipelines that remove manual steps and significantly reduce errors caused by human intervention.